Warframe: Original release

-The open beta for Warframe launched in March 2013 for the Windows platform, with the game available from their own server systems.
+The open beta for Warframe launched in March 2013 for the Windows platform, with the game available from their server systems.
 Warframe was released at the same time that the studio was also completing development for the April 2013 Star Trek game to tie into the release of the film Star Trek Into Darkness.
 The Star Trek game was critically panned, leading to financial hardships at the studio and forcing them to lay off developers.
 Warframe itself was not a critical hit with gaming publications, receiving average reviews; as IGN reviewed in 2013, the game was "fun, but a little bland".

 Digital Extremes was planning to release Warframe for the PlayStation 4 as well, but that console was not available until November 2013, so to try to get more players, they decided to offer the game on Steam, which further grew the player base.
 Some days after the Steam launch, Digital Extremes had been able to start drawing in enough funding to maintain the viability of the studio.
 The PlayStation 4 version was released at the console's launch in November 2013, The Xbox One version of the game launched on September 2, 2014.
 The PS4 version was ported to Japan on February 22, 2014, followed by the Xbox One version on September 2, 2014.